-The Priestley International Centre for Climate invites University of Leeds academics to submit project proposals for the fourth cohort of the Priestley PhD scholarships starting in October 2019.
+The Priestley International Centre for Climate invites University of Leeds academics to submit project proposals for the fifth (and final) cohort of the Priestley PhD scholarships starting in October 2020.

 Projects should use interdisciplinary climate related research to support the Priestley Centre’s vision to deliver research to underpin robust and timely climate solutions.
-Proposals must involve co-supervisors from at least two schools, and where appropriate, cross-faculty collaborations are encouraged.
-Due to matched funding requirements, we particularly encourage colleagues from outside the Faculty of Environment to lead project proposals.
-Preference will be given to projects involving people who have not previously supervised a PhD student funded by a Priestley PhD scholarship.
+Proposals must involve co-supervisors from at least two schools and, where appropriate, cross-faculty collaborations are encouraged.
+Preference will be given to projects involving academics who have not previously supervised a PhD funded by a Priestley scholarship.

-The Priestley Centre have identified a number of strategic research areas for growth and we encourage proposals in the following areas (however these should not be seen as exclusive):
+The Priestley Centre has identified a number of strategic research areas for growth and we encourage proposals in the following areas (however these should not be seen as exclusive):

 - Climate and Health